pdm-project/pdm/docs/docs/pyproject/build.md

 ]
 ```

+!!! note

+	When using `includes` the default includes will be overriden.
+You have to add the package paths manually.

 In case you may want some files to be included in source distributions only, use the `source-includes` field:

 ```toml